roymacdonald/roymacdonald.github.io/about.md

 From August 2019 to late February 2020, was a "Someting in Residence" at [RunwayML](https://runwayml.com/) doing [some](https://roymacdonald.github.io//projects/2020/08/21/SyleGAN_Mixer.html) [experiments](https://roymacdonald.github.io//projects/2020/08/19/How_NOT_to_train_your_GAN.html) with Machine Learning.

+Attended [Mars College](https://www.mars.college/) on 2021.
+After it he bought a bicycle to go back home on it.
+Spent a year cycling through Mexico and central America.
+Some plans changed and did not reach Chile on the bike.
+Back to Mars College on 2024, and then cycled through Europe in the summer of 2024.

 Currently he is residing in Santiago, Chile.

 Drop me a line: macdonald.roy (at) (the electronic mail from the big G).